ytaki0801/PureLISP.sh/README.md

 ## LISP Specification in this software

 * Built-in functions in Pure LISP: `cons`, `car`, `cdr`, `atom`, `eq`
+* Special forms: `quote`, `cond` and lexically scoped `lambda`
+* Special form `def` to bind variables in global environment
 * Built-in function not in Pure LISP: `length` to treat lists as numbers
 * Built-in function not in Pure LISP: `eval` to do meta-programming
-* Special forms: `quote`, `cond` and lexically scoped `lambda`
-* Special form `def` to bind variables in global environment
 * Simple S-expression input and output functions
-* Simple REPL with `exit` command and `-s` prompt suppression mode
+* Simple REPL with `exit` command
+* Exec options:
+	* no options: prompt and pre-loading init file "init.plsh" in the current directory
+	* `-snl` or `-s`: no prompt and no pre-loading init file
+	* `-sl`: no prompt and pre-loading init file
+	* `-nl`: prompt and no pre-loading init file

 ## Shell Programming in this software